thesixpathguy/FileZipper/README.md

 ---

-## Our Implemetation of Algorithm
+## Implemetation of Algorithm

 There are two parts to an implementation: a compression program and an un-compression/decompression program.
 You need both to have a useful compression utility.
-We'll assume these are separate programs, but they share many classes, functions, modules, code or whatever unit-of-programming you're using.
+We'll assume these are separate programs, but they share many classes, functions, modules, code.

 - We'll call the program that reads a regular file and produces a compressed file the **compression or huffing program**.
 - The program that does the reverse, producing a regular file from a compressed file, will be called the **uncompression or un-huffing program**.